myriamartin/portfolio-bootstrap/README.md

 ## Description

-In this challenge, I've built a responsive portfolio using the Bootstrap 5 CSS Framework to put into practice the utility classes, color, components such as navbar, forms, cards, Bootstrap flexbox classes and Bootstrap grid system that we've learned during the third week of the boot camp.
+My goal in this challenge is to use the Bootstrap 5 frontend CSS and JavaScript Framework to build a responsive portfolio that incorporates the skills learned during the third week of boot camp, such as utility classes, color schemes, components such as navbars, forms, cards, Bootstrap flexbox classes, and the Bootstrap CSS responsive grid system.

 ## Table of content